LucaCappelletti94/approximations/README.rst

 Set Cover
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Load Balancing is approximated using a greedy algorithm.
+Set Cover is approximated using a greedy algorithm.

 .. code:: python